epfl-ada/ada-2024-project-skibidata/README.md

-# A Movie Recommandation system
+# A Movie Recommendation System
 ## Abstract
+Recommendation systems are everywhere ...
 A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?
 ## Research Questions
-1. First Question
+1. ...
-2. Second Question

-A list of research questions you would like to address during the project.
+2. How to compare the results obtained by different recommandation systems ?

 ## Additional datasets
 - __Movielens Dataset:__
    - Description: